tobiaslins/jazz/examples/betterauth/README.md

 # Better Auth Integration Example

-This example demonstrates using Jazz with Better Auth and Next.js.
+This example demonstrates how to integrate [Better Auth](https://www.better-auth.com/) with Jazz.

 ## Getting started